782

 Loch na Seamraig

-water managed by Durness and Kinlochbervie Angling Club
+Water managed by Durness and Kinlochbervie Angling Club

 Loch na Seamraig lies close to the Atlantic coast on Cape Wrath, west of the Kearvaig River and north of the U70 road.
 It is a very small, low‑lying loch of roughly 4 hectares, generally shallow with a mean depth of about 4.5 metres and moderate alkalinity.
 The shoreline is simple and rounded, the water set only about 300 metres from the sea, with a short outflow that drops directly over the cliffs.